kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 4. Does changing the scaling change your input signal (did the parameters change)?
 :::

-10. Use the CH1 vertical position knob to adjust the signal up or down by a division.
+10. Use the CH1 vertical positioning knob to adjust the signal up or down by a division.
 Adjust the scaling to whatever you need to see the wave.

 :::Exercise
 1. What is the period?
 Include uncertainty.
 2. What is the offset voltage?
 Include uncertainty.
 3. What is the peak-to-peak voltage?
 Include uncertainty.
-4. Does changing the vertical position change your input signal (did the parameters change)?
+4. Does changing the vertical positioning change your input signal (did the parameters change)?
 :::

-11. Use the horizontal position knob to adjust the signal up or down by a division.
+11. Use the horizontal positioning knob to adjust the signal up or down by a division.
 Adjust the scaling to whatever you need to see the wave.

 :::Exercise
 1. What is the period?
 Include uncertainty.
 2. What is the offset voltage?
 Include uncertainty.
 3. What is the peak-to-peak voltage?
 Include uncertainty.
-4. Does changing the horizontal position change your input wave (did the parameters change)?
+4. Does changing the horizontal positioning change your input wave (did the parameters change)?
 :::

 12. Zero both the vertical and horizontal knobs.